RudolphRiedel/FT800-FT813/README.md

 - EVE2-50G https://www.matrixorbital.com/ftdi-eve/eve-ft812/eve2-50g
 - EVE2-70G https://www.matrixorbital.com/ftdi-eve/eve-ft812/eve2-70g
 - NHD-3.5-320240FT-CSXV-CTP

+Currently I am implementing BT81x support using a prototype board populated with a BT816 that Matrix Orbital was so kind to provide me with.
+I have connected the panel of a EVE2-43G to it.

 The examples in the "example_projects" drawer are for use with AtmelStudio7.
 For Arduino I am using the plugin from www.visualmicro.com .